 The Lodge offers many activities from serene to adventurous, including swimming, tubing, kayaking, fishing, hiking and biking.
-In addition to the options below, there are many areas around the farm to set up an art easel to simply sit with a book and enjoy the view.
+In addition to the options below, there are many areas around the farm to set up an art easel or simply sit with a book and enjoy the view.

 One of Virginia’s most beautiful rivers is the Cowpasture.
 The Lodge has a real “swimming hole” to romp in.
 The five foot deep pool makes it a family favorite and there’s a steady supply of skipping stones to bounce across the calm surface.
 Float downstream in an inner-tube, go paddling in our kayaks, or just dangle your feet from our deck and breathe the clean mountain air.